sona2092/Food-App-Project/README.md

-# Food Project
+# Food App Project

 ## Overview

-The "Food Project" is a web application that includes a combination of various web technologies.
+The "Food App Project" is a web application that includes a combination of various web technologies.
 This project demonstrates advanced web development skills and integrates several components to create a comprehensive web application.

 ## Project Structure